Skip to content

 Jeff’s Storage definition

-# Jeff creates two buckets, requests access to Joe's, and grants Joe ReadOnly access.
+# Jeff creates two buckets, requests access to Joe's bucket,

 apiVersion: pkg.internal/v1beta1